-The minimum requirement for each RTP is 96 weeks of intensive clinical training in veterinary cardiology under the direct supervision of a cardiology SD.
+The minimum requirement for a cardiology RTP is 96 weeks of intensive clinical training in veterinary cardiology under the direct supervision of a cardiology SD.
+During the weeks of intensive clinical training in veterinary cardiology, the majority of the case material must emphasize cardiovascular disorders.

-An ACVIM-approved cardiology RTP must provide residents with suitable clinical case experience to ensure clinical proficiency as a veterinary cardiologist, as well as with adequate practical experience in both invasive and noninvasive cardiac diagnostic and therapeutic techniques.
+A cardiology RTP must provide residents with sufficient clinical case exposure and experience to ensure clinical proficiency as a veterinary cardiologist, including adequate practical experience in both noninvasive and invasive cardiac diagnostic and therapeutic techniques.

-The number of cases seen during the RTP will vary among training sites.
-At all training sites, the majority of case material must emphasize cardiac disorders.
-Emphasis should be on quality rather than quantity, although a sufficient caseload must be available to provide experience with all types of cardiovascular disease in as many different species as possible.
+The number of cases seen during the cardiology RTP will vary among training sites.
+The emphasis should be on the quality and breadth of clinical case exposure and experience, rather than quantity, although a sufficient caseload must be available to provide clinical case exposure and experience spanning all types of cardiovascular disease in as many different veterinary species as possible.

-Given a clinical case with cardiovascular disease, the resident should be able to evaluate the patient logically and skillfully.
-The resident should be able to perform the following tasks:
+Given a clinical case with cardiovascular disease, the cardiology resident should be able to evaluate the patient logically and skillfully.

+The cardiology resident should be able to perform the following tasks:

-- Obtain and interpret the patient's history and conduct a complete physical and cardiovascular examination. - Develop a differential diagnosis, including both etiologic and pathologic (anatomical and physiological) diagnoses. - Suggest appropriate laboratory studies to confirm or rule out each possible diagnosis. - Perform and interpret diagnostic studies. - Make a presumptive or definitive diagnosis based on accumulated data. - Outline and explain the rationale for appropriate treatment, including options and alternatives for therapy, and render a prognosis. - Understand the principles of cardiovascular surgery and interventional cardiac catheterization (e.g., balloon valvuloplasty).
-(Basic knowledge of how to perform surgical and interventional procedures is considered essential; the ability to perform some but not all basic interventional procedures is also essential as per cardiovascular procedure guidelines (section 3.E.4) but true proficiency is not considered attainable in all programs unless additional training is undertaken.
-Understanding the indication for these procedures, how to monitor the progression of the disease if intervention is not yet indicated, when and where these procedures may be performed, and follow-up after completion of the particular procedure.) - Communicate clearly to the client the diagnosis, prognosis, and recommended management of the patient's problem.
+- Obtain and insightfully interpret the patient's history. - Conduct a complete physical and cardiovascular examination. - Develop a list of differential diagnoses, including both etiologic and pathologic (anatomical and physiological) diagnoses. - Suggest appropriate diagnostic studies to confirm, or rule-out, each possible diagnosis. - Perform and interpret the results of diagnostic studies. - Arrive at a reasonable presumptive, or definitive, diagnosis, based on accumulating data. - Propose an appropriate therapeutic approach, and alternative therapeutic approaches, and outline and explain the rationale for the treatment option(s) proposed. - Provide reasonable estimates of prognosis. - Understand the principles of cardiovascular surgery and know how to perform the procedure(s). - Understand the principles of interventional cardiac catheterization (e.g., balloon valvuloplasty), and know how to perform the procedure(s). - Perform some, but not all, basic interventional cardiovascular procedures (section 3.E.4 of this Manual), although it is recognized that true proficiency is not attainable in all cardiology RTPs.
+It is essential to understand the indication for these procedures, how to monitor the progression of the disease if intervention is not yet indicated, when and where these procedures may be performed, and follow-up after completion of these procedures, even if true proficiency is not attained in the performance of the particular procedure. - Communicate clearly to the client the patient's diagnosis / differential diagnoses, diagnostic plan, recommended management approach alternative management options, and prognosis.

-Residents will document this experience, including salient information about patients and procedures, by maintaining a log of echocardiograms and cardiovascular procedures they have performed using the currently approved forms.
-The log forms can be obtained from the ACVIM website, or by requesting them in writing from the ACVIM office.
-Residents will submit the logs to the cardiology CC annually and at the time of submitting credentials.
-Residents must use the most appropriate version of the log for each year's submission.
-Ideally, residents would use the most current format for submitting logs.
-However, residents may also use the template approved and in use at the beginning of their RTP.
-Residents must not use templates that were outdated at the time of commencing their RTP.
-The use of outdated log forms will result in the rejection of the resident's log(s) by the cardiology CC and CRTC.
+Residents will document their clinical case exposure and experience, including salient information about patients and procedures, through the maintenance of logs for both echocardiograms and cardiovascular catheterization procedures.
+The most current log templates can be obtained from the ACVIM website, or by written request from the ACVIM office.
+Residents will submit the logs to the cardiology CC annually, and at the time of submitting their credentials packet.
+Residents will ideally use the most current version of the log templates for each year's submission.
+However, residents may use the log templates considered current at the beginning of their RTP.
+Residents must not use log templates that were outdated at the time of commencing their RTP.
+The use of outdated log templates will result in rejection of the resident's log(s) and credentials packet by the cardiology CC.